Samsung Galaxy Note9: Design, specs, features, and pricing

 After months of rampant speculation (and plenty of leaks and rumors), it’s finally here: the Samsung Galaxy Note9, the latest in a long line of stylus-touting flagship smartphones from the Korean company.
-It’s a tad early for a final verdict — the first units won’t ship until August 24, roughly two weeks after they become available for preorder — but Samsung gave us an idea of what to expect today at a lavish event at the Barclays Center in Brooklyn, New York.
+(Also now official: the Galaxy Watch and Galaxy Home, a smart home speaker.)
+It’s a tad early for a final verdict — the first units won’t ship until August 24, roughly two weeks after they become available for preorder — but Samsung gave us an idea of what to expect from the smartphone at a lavish event at the Barclays Center in Brooklyn, New York.

 Design